yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 	"./wonderboy.png| Now booting!"
   >}}

-A PSA for our Intel graphics users, (at the time of writing) the latest `27.20.100.9126` Windows driver version adds support for not only the much needed `VK_EXT_robustness2`, but also `VK_EXT_custom_border_color` improving performance and stability with the former extension and solving rendering issues in `The Legend of Zelda: Breath of the Wild` in the latter.
+A PSA for our Intel graphics users, (at the time of writing) the latest `27.20.100.9126` Windows driver version adds support for not only the much needed `VK_EXT_robustness2`, but also `VK_EXT_custom_border_color`, improving performance and stability with the former extension and solving rendering issues in `The Legend of Zelda: Breath of the Wild` with the latter.
 Nothing better than free improvements for our integrated graphics crew running Vulkan.
 Latest is best!

-What was promised is debt, Linux distributions compatibility, and the dependency issues that come with it, have been a long problem for our Tux users, until now. [toastUnlimited](https://github.com/lat9nq) has given us [AppImage builds,](https://appimage.org/) simplifying the installation process considerably, eliminating any dependencies issues, and bringing back support for Ubuntu 18.04, Debian Buster, CentOS 8, and similar older distributions.
+Linux distributions compatibility, and the dependency issues that come with it, have been a long standing problem for our tuxedo-wearing users...
+Until now.

+Thanks to [toastUnlimited,](https://github.com/lat9nq) we now provide [AppImage builds,](https://appimage.org/) simplifying the installation process considerably.
+AppImages  eliminate the dreaded dependencies issues, and bringing back support for Ubuntu 18.04, Debian Buster, CentOS 8, and many older distributions.

-In the future, Early Access will finally be able to be distributed pre-compiled like this.
+In the future, Early Access will finally be able to be distributed pre-compiled like this, the promise has been made.
 Thanks to the reduced source code compilation work hours, the CPU Union approves of this change.

 During the time the Texture Cache Rewrite spent in Early Access, several regressions have been fixed.
 One of the notorious ones is related to the camera rune in `The Legend of Zelda: Breath of the Wild`.